-The inflation rate in the United States, as measured by the Consumer Price Index, has generally trended up since early 2021.
+The inflation rate in the United States, as measured by the Consumer Price Index, has moderated in 2024, after trending up since early 2021.
 This data is reported monthly, showing year-over-year changes in prices across a basket of goods and services.
-Though the inflation rate declined to 4.1% in 2023 from 8.0% in 2022, it remains above historical averages.
-The increased inflation rate has had an impact on the Company's expenses in several areas, including wages, fuel and medical and other supplies.
+Through the first nine months of 2024, the inflation rate has been 3.1%, lower than the 4.1% rate in 2023, 8.0% in 2022 and 4.7% in 2021.
+As the inflation rate has moderated and there have been emerging signs of a pending economic slowdown, the U.S. Federal Reserve implemented an interest rate cut of 0.50%, lowering its benchmark rate to the current level of 4.75%-5.00%, after implementing four interest rate hikes in 2023.
+The inflation rate has had an impact on the Company's expenses in several areas, including wages, fuel and medical and other supplies.
 This has had the impact of compressing gross profit margins, as the Company is generally unable to pass these higher costs on to its customers, particularly in the short term.
-In a continued attempt to dampen inflation, the U.S. Federal Reserve implemented four interest rate hikes in 2023, raising its benchmark rate to the current level of 5.25%-5.50%, which remained unchanged as of the date of the filing of this Quarterly Report on Form 10-Q. Inflation has moderated in the first half of 2024, with a rate of 3.0% being recorded for June.
-Looking to the remainder of 2024, we anticipate a continued moderation of the inflation rate, with an interest rate cut now being viewed as a possibility before the end of the year.
+Looking to the remainder of 2024, we anticipate that the inflation rate will continue to be moderate, with additional interest rate cuts a possibility before the end of the year.
 If inflation is above the levels that the Company anticipates, gross margins could be below plan and our business, operating results and cash flows may be adversely affected.